Menu

 Dr. Claudio Fantinuoli

-May 18, 2026May 18, 2026
+May 18, 2026May 26, 2026

 Mistake 1: Doubling down on hyperspecialisation

-If we accept — as we must — that uncertainty is our baseline, then training young people for a specific niche is not prudent specialisation.
+If we accept — as we should — that uncertainty is our baseline, then training young people for a specific niche, a narrow profile such as those of translation and interpreting, is not prudent specialisation.
 It is gambling their futures on a bet we cannot rationally make.
-The right response to radical uncertainty is breadth: giving students deep knowledge across many domains so they have the flexibility to move, adapt, and reinvent themselves as the landscape shifts.
-Not shallow coverage of everything — depth across a broader range.
-That distinction matters enormously, and I will come back to it.
+The right response to radical uncertainty is radical breadth: giving students deep knowledge across many domains so they have the flexibility to move, adapt, and reinvent themselves as the landscape shifts.
+I want to be precise here, because the distinction matters enormously: this is not shallow coverage of everything.
+It is depth across a broader range.
+I will come back to why that difference is so important.
+Persevering in training translators and interpreters for two, three, or five years, while making only token shifts toward whatever professional profile happens to be in vogue at the moment, is not the answer.

-Mistake 3: Confusing “usable” with “useful”
+Mistake 2: Confusing “usable” with “useful”

-But this logic leads directly back to superficiality.
+Because this logic leads directly to superficiality.
 Teaching the tools of the moment rather than the principles underneath them produces knowledge with a short shelf life.
 What students actually need — what will serve them across a career that will span technologies and methodologies we cannot yet name — is foundational understanding.

 What all three mistakes have in common